 It is literally an ancient palace that has been restored and converted in to an Ayurveda centre.

 The interior is laid-out like an ancient ashram (monetary) and just as strict.
-This is the destination for the serious spiritualist.
+This is the destination spiritualists should go to for big life changes.
 It prohibits meat, caffeine, leather, and alcohol.
 But in exchange for that sacrifice you will get a personalised holistic and Ayurvedic lifestyle that is custom-built for your individual health needs.

 Yoga in Rishikesh